Company Formation in Croatia

 d.o.o.
 (Društvo s ograničenom odgovornošću)

 Limited liability company.
-The most common form of doing business in Croatia.
+The most common form of doing business in Croatia and the standard vehicle for foreign investors.
 At least one founder (individual or legal entity) is required, with no limit on the number of participants.
-The minimum share capital is EUR 2,500, with the nominal value of a single share no less than EUR 10.
-At least 25% of the share capital must be paid in before registration, but no less than EUR 625.
+The minimum share capital is EUR 2,500, with at least one quarter paid in before registration and the remainder within one year.
+There are no nationality or residency requirements for directors or shareholders.

 d.d.
 (Dioničko društvo)